who-knows-inc/azure_web_crawler/README.md

 az functionapp create --resource-group web-crawler-rg --consumption-plan-location westeurope --runtime node --runtime-version 20 --functions-version 4 --name web-crawler-func-app --storage-account webcrawlerstorage12 --os-type Linux
 ```

+---

 ## Initialize

+### This step is if you want to create a function from scratch.
+If you want to run the code then skip to deploy.

 ```bash
 $ func init web-crawler-func-app --javascript